It’s been a long time coming, but finally, we are testing grow mats for microgreens.

 Part 2 of Grow Mats For Microgreens

-In the second article of the grow mats for microgreens series, we'll use an organic liquid fertilizer to see if Terrafibre™ hemp mats can grow microgreens as well as those grown in soil.
+In the second article of the grow mats for microgreens series, we’ll use an organic liquid fertilizer to see if Terrafibre™ hemp mats can grow microgreens and those grown in soil.

 The results surprised us!

 Click this link to read the article testing Ocean Solution and hemp grow mats.